-Use A Full Body Workout To Build Muscle
+Use a Full-Body Workout to Build Muscle

-But the only real reason for this is that these are what all the top bodybuilders are using.
-However what works for top bodybuilders may not work for the rest of us.
+But the only real reason a beginner would ever organize their workout this way is that it's what all the top bodybuilders do.
+However, what works for top bodybuilders may not work for the rest of us.
 This is because competitive bodybuilders take a lot of steroids to enhance their muscle growth.
 They also have really great genetics.
-And on top of this they are very near their limits in terms of how much muscle they can put on.
-Because of this they need a very large amount of volume and intensity in order to stimulate further growth.
+And on top of this, they are very near their limits in terms of how much muscle they can put on.
+They need a very large amount of volume and intensity in order to stimulate further growth.
 And the only way they can achieve this is to use body part splits.

 Another reason this type of training works so well is that the focus of your workouts tends to be on compound exercises.
-This is because compound exercises enable you to train more total muscle in less time, so you can work your whole body quickly and efficiently.
+This is because compound exercises enable you to train more total muscle tissue in less time, so you can work your whole body quickly and efficiently.
 Compound exercises also produce a much higher level of hormonal response than isolation exercises.
 And this again causes more muscle growth.

-How To Structure A Full Body Workout Routine
+How to Structure a Full-Body Workout Routine

-A Full Body Workout Routine For Rapid Muscle Growth
+Full-Body Workout Routines for Rapid Muscle Growth

 Parallel Bar Dips

-An example of a three day full body workout program might look like this...
+An example of a three-day full body workout program might look like this: